Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 09, 2019

-Obviously, if you're threatening somebody and you're doing it in such a way that you're trying to get them to do something, or maybe just because you're simply angry at that person, you could be charged with a criminal threat, under California Penal Code 422, as a felony or a misdemeanor.
+Obviously, if you threaten somebody and do it in a way that suggests you're trying to get them to do something or maybe just because you're simply angry at that person, you could be charged with a criminal threat under California Penal Code 422, which is a felony or a misdemeanor.

-The prosecutors have the discretion to make that decision and they make that based on your criminal record and how serious the threat was and whether the threat involved you trying to kill somebody or just harm that particular person.
+The prosecutors have the discretion to make that decision, and they make that based on your criminal record, how serious the threat was, and whether the threat involved you trying to kill somebody or just harm that particular person.

 False Claims of Threats are Common

-Another area that I see this used all the time is in family law circumstances — in a divorce situation where the husband or wife is attempting to gain an advantage — either so they don't have to pay spousal support, or maybe the wife, so she doesn't have to be in a position where she doesn't get as much money as she wants.
+Another area where I see this used all the time is in family law circumstances—in a divorce situation where the husband or wife is attempting to gain an advantage—either so they don't have to pay spousal support or, maybe, the wife so she doesn't have to be in a position where she doesn't get as much money as she wants.

-So, she will claim that she was criminally threatened by a particular individual so that person can get as much alimony as possible, as much child support as possible.
-Because if you get hit with a domestic violence restraining order and they add in there that you threatened to kill somebody, for example, that puts you at a great advantage as far as resolving the divorce in your favor and getting as much money as possible.
+So, she will claim that a particular individual criminally threatened her so that person can get as much alimony as possible and as much child support as possible.
+If you get hit with a domestic violence restraining order and they add in there that you threatened to kill somebody, for example, that puts you at a great advantage as far as resolving the divorce in your favor and getting as much money as possible.

 Domestic Violence Related Incidents

-Unfortunately, because money is on the line, and their future is on their line, people will tend to make thinks up and they don't blink to do that.
-I've seen a lot of criminal threat cases throughout Los Angeles county being filed and once you dig into and really look at the story about what happened, you realize the other party wasn't threatened.
+Unfortunately, because money is on the line, and their future is on the line, people will tend to make things up, and they don't blink to do that.
+I've seen a lot of criminal threat cases throughout Los Angeles County being filed, and once you dig into and really look at the story about what happened, you realize the other party wasn't threatened.

-They were just claiming that so they could try to win their dispute between the party who they're claiming threatened them.
+They were just claiming that to try to win their dispute with the party that they're claiming threatened them.

 This is a really interesting crime because when I first started practicing criminal defense twenty-five years ago, the prosecutors didn't have an effective Penal Code Section 422 — to be able to use to prosecute people for this type of stuff, so they didn't prosecute as many cases.